julienchastang/Unidata-Dockerfiles/ams2016/README/README.md

     sudo mkdir /mnt/repository/
     sudo chown -R ubuntu:docker /data/repository

-These directories will be used by the LDM, TDS, and RAMADDA docker containers when we mount diretories from the Docker host into these containers.
+These directories will be used by the LDM, TDS, and RAMADDA docker containers when we mount directories from the Docker host into these containers.

 # Opening Ports<a id="orgheadline31"></a>